-Based on the findings from the preliminary experiment, we decide to use $3,000$ examples per category ($9,000$ in total) as the candidate unlabeled train data pool for the Active Learning simulation.
+Based on the findings from the preliminary experiment, we decide to use $3,000$ examples per category ($9,000$ in total) as the candidate unlabeled data pool for the Active Learning simulation.

-Inspired by the guidance on unifying evaluation for few-shot settings provided by \citet{bragg2021flex}, we conduct \textbf{80} trials for each AL setting, then calculate the averaged performance for ours and the baseline data selectors at every iteration.
-During each trial of the experiment, we first randomly sample $3,000$ examples per category from the complete train dataset, then use the same data to conduct AL simulation on different data selectors with our dual-model system.
-This way, we can ensure the performance differences during each trial are not due to different unlabeled data pools but to differences in the performance of AL data selectors.
-For the evaluation, we randomly shuffle 300 examples per category (900 in total) from the test split of e-SNLI every trial and evaluate with the same test data after each iteration.
+Inspired by the few-shot evaluation guidance~\cite{bragg2021flex}, we conduct \textbf{80} trials for each AL setting and calculate the averaged performance for ours and the baseline data selectors at every iteration.
+During each trial, we start by randomly selecting $3,000$ examples per category from the complete train dataset, then use the same data to conduct AL simulations with different data selectors in our dual-model framework.
+This way, we can ensure the performance differences during each trial are not due to different unlabeled data pools but to actual differences in the performance of the AL data selectors.
+For the evaluation, we randomly sample 300 examples per category (900 in total) from the test split of e-SNLI every trial and evaluate with the same test data after each iteration.

-The AL simulation consists of two settings where we simulate annotating a total of 180 and 450 data correspondingly.
-These two amounts of data annotation requirements can mimic real-world scenarios reasonably that users have a limited budget, annotator, and data for annotation.
-More specifically, we experiment with two following settings:
+The AL simulation comprises two settings, where we simulate annotating 180 and 450 data instances, respectively.
+These two levels of data annotations reasonably mimic real-world scenarios where users have limited budgets, annotators, and data for annotation.
+Specifically, we experiment with the following two settings:

 1) For every iteration, select \textbf{3} examples per category (9 in total) with \textbf{20} iterations, which results in \textbf{180} examples altogether; \\ 2) For every iteration, select \textbf{10} examples per category (30 in total) with \textbf{15} iterations, which results in \textbf{450} examples altogether.